mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 The invitation to play, can be seen as a familiar  affordance leading to more unfamiliar territory.
 A helping process in blending through opening a door to a new collaborative zone of proximal development.

-#### Specialism and expressions of identity in variations in approaches to game making and playtesting

-Within more narrowly defined game making activities centred around altering code and assets of their products, learners who had mastered certain specialist skills were asked by others for help.
-Their developing roles as domain experts provided additional affordances in the learning community and building an identify as specialist within it.

-Some approached game making objectives in a methodical manner (see Vignette V3.c), others socially and others embracing a playfully disruptive stance.
-Some decided to focus extensively on the creation and implementation of graphical assets and level design.

-Playtesting surfaced design practices and amplified emerging specialisms.

-Playtesting surfaced design practices which some participants involved breaking conventions game design norms of the genre, as a way to cause frustration or confusion, illustrated by Tehillah's behaviour in (V2).

-Playtesting played a role in the surfacing and opportunities for this specialism to propagate.
-I observed both initial styles and evolutions of the form and function of playtesting by  participants.

-Some participants refrained from extensive testing of other games, waiting for others to test their games and carefully observing their responses.
-Others were very social in their playtesting approach.

-The last chapter showed that some participants used playtesting as a way to gain idea of what to add to their game next and to ask for direct help in that process.

-Madiha making very positive comments on design of player characters and building relations in that way.

-Some children added additional playful elements to playtesting (see Appendix.playtestingtypes).
-Some in particular brought a physicality to the process, clustering in a particular zone of the class, referencing the game play elements, acting them out, attempting to change the games of others and playful tussling as part of resistance to those changes.

 **Maker types**

 As explored in Chapter 5, to aid group reflection on, I grouped and shared a loose typology of participant approaches to  playtesting and game making approaches in to  social makers, planners, magpie makers and glitchers (see Appendix .makertypes for fuller detail).
 This typology extends the styles of planners and bricoleurs [@papert_epistemological_1990] and broadens the focus to include playtesting as well as coding behaviours.

-#### More general roles and practices resulting from repertoire blending

-Perhaps playful playtesting here.

-Barron's technical roles are blended practices.

-**Helping styles and helpers**

-Rogoff and Gutierrez's initial motivation in their exploration of repertoires was to challenge simplistic, overgeneralising approaches regarding learning styles especially if applied to non-dominant communities [@gutierrez_cultural_2003].
-The researchers highlight the value of identifying potential funds of knowledge framed as "linguistic and cultural-historical repertoires" that learners bring to learning environments [@gutierrez_cultural_2003, p.22].

-Inspired by the work of Barron and Roque [@roque_family_2016; @roque_im_2016] to begin to surface and nurture making and helping styles.
-The use of these roles by facilitators reinforce a existing competence in a new space.

-I extended this beyond parent roles and identity to include all participants, via design as well as feedback,  with a similar aim to engender a feeling of domain competency.

-Roque [@roque_family_2016; @roque_im_2016] employed Barron's helping roles [@barron_parents_2009] in guidance for supporting facilitators to highlight and celebrate the helping processes parents used to support children in a making environment.

 <!-- -   **Social makers:** form relationships with other game makers and players by finding out more about their work and telling stories in their game